 Not for his tolerance of my nosiness; not for his sharing his food and culture with us; not for his service to our side; not for his friendship.

-Thank you for your brave service to our countries, Muhammad.
+Thank you to every veteran for your brave service to our country and especially to you, Muhammad.
 Happy Veterans Day.

 A version of Veteran to Remember first appeared on Dadcation.